rudders/homebridge-http/README.md

+#Seeking New Maintainers

+As I have commitments that don't allow me to progress this module I'm actively seeking contributors to this repo to maintain it.

+Please let me know if you're interested.

 # homebridge-http

 Supports https devices on the HomeBridge Platform and provides a readable callback for getting the "On" and brightness level characteristics to Homekit.